-Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Maldives finalise its domestic legal and administrative framework in relation to CbC requirements as soon as possible, taking into account its particular domestic legislative process.
-Part B Exchange of information It is recommended that Maldives take steps to put in place an exchange of information framework that allows Automatic Exchange of Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-Part C Appropriate use It is recommended that Maldives take steps to ensure that the appropriate use condition is met ahead of the first exchanges of CbC reports.
+Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Senegal finalise its domestic legal and administrative framework in relation to CbC requirements as soon as possible, taking into account its particular domestic legislative process.
+Part B Exchange of information framework It is recommended that Senegal take steps to have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+Part C Appropriate use It is recommended that Senegal take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.